PacoReinaCampo/MPSoC-DV/certification/book/chapters/chapter2.md

 4. **Documentation and Reporting**: Maintaining comprehensive documentation of all processes, decisions, and changes throughout the hardware lifecycle to ensure traceability and support certification efforts.
 5. **Cross-Disciplinary Communication**: Facilitating communication between hardware, software, and system engineering teams to ensure that all components work together seamlessly and meet overall system requirements.

-## System Safety Assessment Processes
+## SYSTEM SAFETY ASSESSMENT PROCESSES

 The system safety assessment (SSA) processes involve evaluating the entire system, including its hardware and software components, to ensure that it meets the required safety standards and does not pose unacceptable risks.
 SSA processes are integral to the overall system development and are typically guided by standards such as ARP 4761.